David-Fryd/chat-analyzer/docs/source/gettingstarted.rst

 .. note::

-    Even though this guide is not yet complete, the available arguments/flags are fully documented by running the ``-help`` flag, and can also be found on the :doc:`Command Line Interface Specification page </cli>`.
+    Even though this guide is not yet complete, the available arguments/flags are fully documented by running the ``--help`` flag, and can also be found on the :doc:`Command Line Interface Specification page </cli>`.

 Basic Usage